volodymyrprokopyuk/kotlin-sdp/README.md

 - **Fix security issues correctly**.
 Once a security issue has been identified, a) understand the root caouse of it and determine the scope of it b) develop a fix for it
   c) implement required tests for it d) add monitoring and auditing of it
 - **Weakest link**.
 A chain is only as strong as its weakest link.
-Focus on the weakes component in a system
+Focus on the weakest component in a system